frc1511/frc1511.github.io/1511_software/rollingraspberry/index.md

 * [Usage](#usage)

 ### Description
-By utilizing a number of images of a chessboard pattern taken by the camera, Thunder Camera Calibrator can calculate the camera's intrinsic matrix and distortion coefficients.
-These values can then be used by the Rolling Raspberry service to undistort frames from the camera and calculate accurate distances to vision targets.
+By utilizing a number of images of a chessboard pattern taken by the camera, ThunderCameraCalibrator can calculate the camera's intrinsic matrix and distortion coefficients.
+These values can then be used by the RollingRaspberry service to undistort frames from the camera and calculate accurate distances to vision targets.

 <img src="/assets/images/rollingraspberry/calibration.png" alt="ThunderCameraCalibrator" width="800"/>